nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 set of events into a "decision model".
 The command method uses the decision model to make its decision, generating one or many new events, or raising an error.

-The highest "last known" position from the set of events involved in constructing the decision model is used when recording new events.
+The highest "last known" position at the time of the query is used when recording new events.
 Consistency of recorded state is maintained by using that sequence position, along with the same query items used for selecting events, to query for any other events recorded since the decision model was constructed.

 The combination of the query items and the last known position is referred to as the "append condition".
 If this condition fails, because other events have been recorded, then an "integrity error" is raised by the event store